 Token Description with example Words Sequence of letters and/or numbers Enumeration Words linked by punctuation marks (/.,) of which at least every second one contains a number.
 An example is Department_01 .
 Sequences are also decimal numbers and IP addresses.
-An email address is often made up of first name, last name, compare addresses name and generic top-level domain (for example .com).
-The order spelling of the first and last names may vary (for example, use of initials).
-The special character @ and the punctuation mark (.) not of separate each part of the email address but also links them so that
+Email addresses An email address is often made up of first name, last name, company name and generic top-level domain (for example .com).
+The order or spelling of the first and last names may vary (for example, use of initials).
+The special character @ and the punctuation mark (.) not only separate each part of the email address but also links them so that the email address is recognized as a token.

 Token Description with example

-email address is recognized as a token.

-Examples of email addresses are s.user@example.com and pat.identity@example.com .
+Examples of email addresses are Alex.Miller@example.com or A.Meyer@example.com .

 Host names For example website.example.com.

 Acronym For example U. S. A.

 Apostrophe For example O'Name .

-@, & surrounded by letters For example Me&amp;you .
+@, & surrounded by letters For example Me&you .

-Umlauts such as ä, ö, ü For example Häägen .
+Umlauts such as ä, ö, ü For example, Alex Müller .